 My goal for my writing site is to offer ways to build a solid foundation for your writing.
 To provide tips and advice you can take right from the articles and apply directly to your work in progress.
 I won't just say you need to show, not tell--I'll give you tips on how to do that.Not everything I suggest is going to work for everyone, but that's just the way writing is.
 There is no wrong or right way to write.
 My way is certainly not the only way, and may even be the wrong way for you.
 That might sound strange, but I know first-hand how frustrating it is to be told "You must do this" when "doing that" is more your style.
 To help with this, I have guest authors every week to talk about their process.
 To see how other writers do it that might be different than how I do it.
 Every writer has to find their own way, and we do that by trying every technique that seems interesting.
 Eventually, we stitch together a process that works for us and helps us tell our stories in the best way possible.

 You'll find new writing craft articles on Mondays and Wednesdays, a writing article from the archives on Refresher Fridays, guest authors on Tuesdays, contributing authors about self publishing on Thursdays, and diagnostics on Saturdays and the random Sunday.

-Guests authors talking about their writing process and techniques.
+Guests authors talking about their writing process and sharing craft tips and tricks.

 A way for you to submit work and find out if you're doing something right or not.
 It's part critique, and part diagnostic about an issue.

-To make navigating the blog easier, there's also an Index with links and descriptions about where to find what you're looking for.
-Making the blog more user-friendly is an ongoing process, and I welcome suggestions, comments, and questions.
+To make navigating the blog easier, there's also a Table of Contest with links and descriptions about where to find what you're looking for.
+Making the site more user-friendly is an ongoing process, and I welcome suggestions, comments, and questions.
 If you're curious about something I've haven't talked about, just ask and I will.